-[Clause 7 amended in Gazette 31 Aug 2010 p.
+[Clause 7 amended: Gazette 31 Aug 2010 p.
 4186; 3 Feb 2017 p.
 1114.]

 8. Genuine need test for category D

 To satisfy the genuine need test for category D the applicant must satisfy the Commissioner that the firearm is required for Commonwealth or State government purposes.